Iretha/sm4j-exc/README.md

 	- ExampleBundle_en_UK.properties
 	- ExampleBundle_xx_XX.properties

+3. Your custom exceptions should extend **com.sm4j.exception.ApplicationException**

-3. Add an enumeration file for the bundle which will keep the message keys
+4. Add an enumeration file for the bundle which will keep the message keys
 	- Enum should implement **com.sm4j.exception.IMessageKey**
 	- Implement required methods as follows:
 ```Java